Tonka bean

 Panna cotta

-Place the sheets of gelatin in plenty of cold water and let it soak for about 5 minutes.
-Place half of the whipped cream with shavings of Tonka bean and sugar in a pan.
-Mix slightly and bring to boil.
+Place the gelatin sheets in plenty of cold water and let it soak for about 5 minutes.
+Place half the whipped cream with shavings of Tonka bean and sugar in a pan.
+Mix slightly and bring to a boil.
 Add gelatine sheets into the mixture and stir lightly until completely melted.
-Pour the mixture into a pot and allow to cool slightly before pouring into serving cups.
-Leave the Panna cotta in the refrigerator for at least 4 hours before serving, or even better all night.

 Coffee Cream

-Make a syrup of the espresso, instant coffee and sugar.
-Put all ingredients in a pot and cook on low heat for several minutes.
-Remove from the heat and allow to cool.
-Leave the mixture in the fridge until its serving.
 When everything is cooled, whisk the cream in a light foam with about half of the coffee syrup.
-If you want a stronger coffee flavour, add more syrup and beat the cream until it is done.
+If you want a stronger coffee flavor, add more syrup and beat the cream until it is done.
 Serve Panna cotta with coffee cream and sprinkle some cocoa on the top.
 Decorate as desired.

 This dessert can be served with small biscuits.